Ngdaz/USTHSpeechRecord/README.md

   + Edit text of a specific voice if it is not good enough
   + Login

-2- Functions in proess of deverlopment
+2- Functions in progress of deverlopment
   + Create account